platformsh/platformsh-docs/src/administration/users.md

 Add a new user by clicking on the `Add` button.

-If you select the 'Reader' role for the user, you'll have the option of adjusting the user's permissions at the environment level.
+If you select the "Viewer" role for the user, you'll have the option of adjusting the user's permissions at the environment level.

-From this view, you can assign the user’s access.
-Selecting them to become a ‘Project admin’ will give them ‘Admin’ access to every environment in the project.
-Alternatively, you can give the user ‘Admin’, ‘Viewer’, ‘Contributor’, or ‘No Access’ to each environment separately.
+From this view, you can assign the user's access.
+Selecting them to become a "Project admin" will give them "Admin" access to every environment in the project.
+Alternatively, you can give the user "Admin", "Viewer", "Contributor", or "No Access" to each environment separately.

-If you select the ‘Viewer’ role for the user, you’ll have the option of adjusting the user’s permissions at the environment level.
+If you select the "Viewer" role for the user, you'll have the option of adjusting the user's permissions at the environment level.

 Once this has been done, if the user does not have a Platform.sh account, they will receive an email asking to confirm their details and register an account name and a password.